bitswan-space/bitswan-automation-server/README.md

 <!--te-->

 # Features
-- Automatically set up independent bitswan workspaces deployments.
+- Automatically set up independent bitswan automation server deployments.
-- Deployments can either connect to the bitswan.space SaaS, use the on prem bitswan management tools or operate completely independently
+- Deployments can either connect to the bitswan.ai SaaS, use the on prem bitswan management tools or operate completely independently

 Prerequisites